MicrosoftDocs/microsoft-salescopilot-docs/articles/email-insights-settings.md

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/preview-note-d365.md)]

+Email insights is an AI-powered feature that analyzes sales emails involving CRM contacts and surfaces key details such as summaries, sentiment, objections, and next steps.

-As an admin, you can configure settings for email insights in Copilot for Sales.
-Email insights are generated from sales emails sent and received with at least one CRM contact.
-These settings allow you to control whether email insights are shared with other sellers and which emails are included based on sensitivity labels.
+As an administrator, you can configure how email insights are stored and shared, and control which emails are included based on sensitivity labels.
+These settings help ensure that only authorized users or groups can access insights, while supporting your organization’s privacy and compliance requirements.

 ## Configure email insights sharing settings